cdktf/cdktf-provider-github/docs/repositoryRuleset.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.8.3/docs/resources/repository_ruleset#id RepositoryRuleset#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.9.0/docs/resources/repository_ruleset#id RepositoryRuleset#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `repository`<sup>Optional</sup> <a name="repository" id="@cdktf/provider-github.repositoryRuleset.RepositoryRuleset.Initializer.parameter.repository"></a>

-- *Type:* str

-Name of the repository to apply rulset to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/integrations/github/6.8.3/docs/resources/repository_ruleset#repository RepositoryRuleset#repository}

 ---